kiran-sumant/ObsidianKM/Academic/Academic notes/Tukey's HSD.md

 should I use this? - ![[ANOVA#^faa453]]

 > [!attention] Note
-> Unequal sample sizes can use a modified version of the Tukey HSD called the **
+> Unequal sample sizes can use a modified version of the Tukey HSD called the **Tukey-Cramer method.** This factors in the estimated **sd** per pairwise comparison.

 #definition #data-science #analysis #statistics #post-hoc